Apprenticeships Levy and Non-Levy

-For those employers with an annual pay bill of less than £3million from the 1st April 2019 the government funds 95% of the cost of the apprenticeship.
+For those employers with an annual pay bill of less than £3 million the government funds 95% of the cost of the apprenticeship.
 This is a fantastic investment!
 The highest costing apprenticeships cost £27,000, which means the cost to the employer would be £1,350 but this is spread over a 60-month period.
 Which equates to £22.50 monthly for these apprenticeships.
 The lowest costing apprenticeships cost £2,500, with the cost to the employer of £125 spread over 24 months, equates to £5.21 a month.
 Don’t let the headline cost be a barrier to offering an apprenticeship programme which is right for the business.
 Click here for the Apprenticeship Funding Bands.

 For employers who have 49 staff of less, then the government will fund 100% of each apprenticeship, if this training is for young people aged 16-18*; for people aged 19 and above the government will fund 95% of the training as mentioned above.